 The fact is, if you allow the police to question you absent legal representation, anything you say can and will be used against you in court.
 “Cooperating” with the police without an attorney will only hurt you, primarily because your statement can only be used against you, and never for you.

 Police are trained in psychological methods to get you to talk.
 Moreover, when you speak, they may paraphrase any statement you make and twist it to imply guilt.
 When you think you are just being a good citizen, police may be paraphrasing your words to help get a case off their blotter.
+Not all statements must be electronically recorded.

 This last point bears emphasis.
 Many states do not require statements to be recorded, let alone video recorded.
 When you waive your right to remain silent, police may simply take down notes and then say what they allege you said.
 Even of those state’s that require formal confessions to be taped, they don’t usually require tapes of supposed voluntary statements when you are not in actual “custody.”